secretstartups/handbook/content/job-families/security/security-leadership.md

 #### Director, Security Assurance Responsibilities

-- Recruit, manage, motivate and develop high performing teams
+- Recruits, manage, motivate and develop high performing teams
-- Partner with the CISO in planning and development of enterprise information security strategy and best practices
+- Partners with the CISO in planning and development of enterprise information security strategy and best practices
-- Drive strategy for the Security Assurance organization, aligned with broader GitLab business initiatives, with a specific focus on expansion of the security certification portfolio
+- Drives strategy for the Security Assurance organization, aligned with broader GitLab business initiatives, with a specific focus on expansion of the security certification portfolio
-- Consult with senior leaders regarding their information security risks and responsibilities in minimizing those risks
+- Consults with senior leaders regarding their information security risks and responsibilities in minimizing those risks
-- Drive operational efficiencies through process improvement and implementation of technical solutions
+- Drives operational efficiencies through process improvement and implementation of technical solutions
-- Manage a risk-based prioritization model for reviewing new project and work efforts
+- Manages a risk-based prioritization model for reviewing new project and work efforts
 - Participate in key customer calls, contract reviews and/or assessments providing leadership assurance on GitLab security
 - Act as an advocate for information security practices